MoPaMo/printWithColor/README.md

 # printWithColor
-### easily print colorful messages in the terminal, no matter which language you're using!
+### easily print colorful messages in the terminal, no matter which language you're using!🎨

 Colors can  change (or even don't be avaible) depending on the system / display!